Kong/terraform-provider-kong-gateway/docs/resources/plugin_ai_request_transformer.md

 - `name` (String) Model name to execute.
 - `options` (Attributes) Key/value settings for the model (see [below for nested schema](#nestedatt--config--llm--model--options))
-- `provider` (String) AI provider request format - Kong translates requests to and from the specified backend compatible formats. must be one of ["anthropic", "azure", "bedrock", "cohere", "gemini", "huggingface", "llama2", "mistral", "openai"]
+- `provider` (String) AI provider request format - Kong translates requests to and from the specified backend compatible formats.
+Not Null; must be one of ["anthropic", "azure", "bedrock", "cohere", "gemini", "huggingface", "llama2", "mistral", "openai"]

 <a id="nestedatt--config--llm--model--options"></a>
 ### Nested Schema for `config.llm.model.options`